smooth-cat/watchable-proxy/README.md

 // it's for matching the “path” prop in callback const dispose = watch(proxy, ['a.b.c'], ({ path, oldVal, newVal, type, paths }) => {
   console.log({
-    // when execute proxy.a.b.c = 20, callback called, props are:
+    // when execute "proxy.a.b.c = 20", callback called, props are:
  		path,   // 'a.b.c'
     oldVal, // 10
     newVal, // 20